alvie97/vim/README.md

 # vim
-this is are my settings for vim
+this are my settings for vim